 There are a couple of niche scents that do a similar theme but are few and far behind.
 Rarely will you find someone smelling similarly to you when you wear Acqua di Parma in general.

-Club is recommended to perfume hobbyists, gents that want to smell classy and unique.
+Club is recommended to perfume hobbyists, and gents that want to smell classy and unique.

 VALUE FOR MONEY: 10/10